-49.1 INTRODUCTION
+47.1 Introduction

-SPEAKERS of European languages are apt to wonder how it is possible to sing in a tone language-that is, how there can be a musical melody independent of the linguistically specified pitch on each syllable.
+Speakers of European languages are apt to wonder how it is possible to sing in a tone language - that is, how there can be a musical melody independent of the linguistically specified pitch on each syllable.
 The short answer, which looks completely uninformative at first sight, is that for a given sequence of linguistic tones, some musical melodies are a better fit than others.
 In this chapter we outline some of the principles that make for a good fit.

 Before we start, it is important to point out that the idea of a good fit between tune and text is not unique to tone languages, though the principles are rather different in languages without lexical tone.
-As set out in detail in chapter 48, it is important for major stressed syllables to occur on strong musical beats in a language like English and perhaps even more important for unstressed syllables not to occur there.
-A mis-setting well known to classical musicians is Handel's treatment of the phrase and the dead shall be raised incorruptible in the aria 'The Trumpet Shall Sound' from Messiah.
+In English, for example, it is important for major stressed syllables to occur on strong musical beats and perhaps even more important for unstressed syllables not to occur there.
+A mis-setting well known to classical musicians is Handel's treatment of the phrase and the dead shall be raised incorruptible in the aria 'The Trumpet shall Sound' from the 'Messiah'.
 Handel's original version is as in (1), where the unstressed syllable -ti- occurs on the final strong beat of the musical phrase.
 (It seems plausible to suggest that Handel's native German, in which that same syllable would have borne the main stress, was responsible for the apparent musical lapse.)